hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Block Pages: configure the web page users see when an attempt is made to reach a blocked destination
     - File Inspection: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
   - blocking URLs: URL Reputation from 6 to 10
+  - modify a policy used by many devices to block specific addresses: create a <span style="color: #bb6600;">destination list for addresses</span> to be allowed or blocked
   - Block Page and Block Page Bypass features
     - present an SSL certificate to browsers that make connections to HTTPS sites
     - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)